mineichen/minfac/examples/distributed_web/PluginBasedArchitecture.md

 The following [benchmark](https://github.com/mineichen/minfac/blob/main/examples/distributed_web/readme.md) shows, that changes in a dynamically linked plugins compile in 1.400s while the same project takes 2.143s on average if linked statically, even if there is just a single plugin.

-# Obstacles
-Unfortunately, just before publishing this article I found out, that Rust [does not guarante a stable ABI](https://nullderef.com/blog/plugin-start/#_abi_unstability_its_much_worse_than_it_seems), not even between two separate runs of the compiler with the same rustc version.
-This means that plugins might suddenly not be compatible anymore for no obvious reasons.
-Even though I never experienced any problems during development, I'd recommend you to just share datastructures with `#[repr(C)]` attribute or use types from [abi_stable_crates](https://github.com/rodrimati1992/abi_stable_crates), once I ship minfac:0.0.2, as datastructures in minfac:0.0.1 doesn't have the `#[repr(C)]` attribute either.
-A discussion about having a stable Rust ABI can be found in the [internals forum](https://internals.rust-lang.org/t/a-stable-modular-abi-for-rust/12347).
-If you just want to separate your code into multiple projects, you can simply link your plugins statically, as we did with the raf-* projects.

 # Summary